Crooked Teeth Before

 When teeth erupt in the wrong position, it can cause more than just a crooked smile.
 Malpositioned teeth can be difficult to clean, contributing to periodontal disease.
 They can also result in a bite that is imbalanced, leading to occlusal disease, jaw pain, headaches, and many other symptoms.

-Dr. Forgosh and his team at Green Hills Dentistry offer services that address occlusal disease and realign teeth.
+Dr. Forgosh and his team at Green Hills Family & Cosmetic Dentistry offer cosmetic services that address occlusal disease and realign teeth.
 Whether the issue is simply cosmetic or a dysfunctional dentition, Dr. Forgosh can identify the cause, and find the most appropriate solution.

 What Causes Crooked Teeth?